Mike Kolls (L) for Congress

 Texas should NOT dictate terms of immigration (or anything else) upon California, nor visa-versa.
 Why should a distant federal gov’t dictate terms upon both?

 A side note: If each town "registers" its residents, the decennial census can be done quickly without costly federal efforts.
 When a census is declared, communities report their registered residents to their state legislature.
 State totals are then forwarded to the federal gov't.
-This simple change could eliminate a costly and intrusive federal program...
+This simple change could eliminate a costly, drawn-out, and intrusive federal program...

 New state citizens (former immigrants) then find a "C3" sponsor to pursue US citizenship - a US Citizen, US Corporation, or US Charity organization.
-These citizen-sponsors, who have pledged loyalty, are a soft guarantee of character for new applicants.
+These citizen-sponsors, who have previously pledged loyalty, are a soft guarantee of character for new applicants.

 Advocates of ending illegal immigration lament, “We don’t know who is coming here”.
 This is NOT a strong argument, but a point addressed by C3 sponsorship.